 The other royal family?
-Trump adult kids take London
+Trump’s 4 adult offspring take London

 Meanwhile, the actual young royals, including Princes Harry and William, attended Monday’s state dinner but have largely stayed out of sight during Trump’s visit.

 Prince Harry set off British tabloid speculation that he avoided spending additional time with Trump.
-His American-born wife, Meghan Markle, who gave birth to their son, Archie, last month, did not participate.
+His American-born wife, Meghan Markle , who gave birth to their son, Archie, last month, did not participate.

 Just before he arrived in England, Trump told a British tabloid that Markle “was nasty” after he learned she had criticized him in 2016.
+In an interview to air Wednesday on ITV’s “Good Morning Britain,” Trump told Piers Morgan that he meant no royal insult, only that Markle was being “nasty about” him.

+“She was nasty to me,” Trump said.
+“And that’s OK for her to be nasty, it’s not good for me to be nasty to her and I wasn’t.”

 Superville reported from Washington.